yangasahi/Kitura-SOS-Workshop/StatusReportsAndDisasters.md

 You're going to trigger a disaster from your dashboard, and the server will notify each iOS device connected to it.
 As each device reports its status, the dashboard will update asynchronously with the statuses as they come in.

-First, open `DisasterSocketClient.swift` on your dashboard.
+First, open `DisasterSocketClientDashboard.swift` on your dashboard.
 Add the following code underneath the `confirm:Dashboard` function:

 ```swift
 public func simulate(_ disaster: Disaster) {